The world's most historic airlines still flying

 Avianca (1919)

 The national airline of Colombia, Avianca was founded in December 1919, although back then it was known as SCADTA (Sociedad Colombo-Alemana de Transporte Aereo).
-It initially began by offering domestic flights before launching international routes, to the US and Venezuela, in the 1920s.
-It has accomplished some impressive feats over the years: it owned the largest and fastest plane in 1951 (the Lockheed Super Constellation) and it was the first Latin American airline to own a Boeing-747.
+It initially began by offering domestic flights before launching international routes – to the US and Venezuela – in the 1920s.
+It has notched some impressive achievements over the years: it owned the largest and fastest plane in 1951 (the Lockheed Super Constellation) and it was the first Latin American airline to own a Boeing-747.

 Fabricio Burbano/Shutterstock